scottkildall/WeeklyAbeltonExperiments/Week1_DrumRacks/README.md

 You can play these without controllers, but the one that I have been developing these from is the MIDI Fighter Twister, which has knobs that also function as switches

+Also, you can use the quantization menu to trigger different settings, or you can do a local one.
+Main timeline also neeeds to be playing to do this.

 ## Useful things I learned